MichaelRegan/mrpir/README.md

 - **Smooth Brightness Transition:** Gradual changes in screen brightness for a better user experience.
 - **Night Mode:** Automatically turn off the screen at night after a configurable period of inactivity.
 - **MQTT Integration:** Communicate motion states to Home Assistant via MQTT.
-- **Systemd Integration:** Designed to run as a service with watchdog support.
+- **User Service Integration:** Designed to run as a user service with watchdog support.

 ## Installation

 ### Prerequisites

-- Raspberry Pi (or similar device)
+- Raspberry Pi (or similar device) running a linux distribution with Waland
 - PIR Motion Sensor connected to a GPIO pin
-- Screen connected and controlled via `wlr-randr`
+- Screen connected and controllable via `wlr-randr`
 - Python 3.6+ installed
 - Virtual environment for Python recommended